 - Dispose of the radiator fluid in accordance with local environmental agency requirements.

-- If the radiator is cleaned by dipping it in a caustic soda (sodium hydroxide) solution, ensure that you know the hazards of working with caustic materials, how to work safely with them, and what to do in case it splashes on you or it spills.
+- If the radiator is cleaned by dipping it in a caustic soda (sodium hydroxide) solution, make sure that you know the hazards of working with caustic materials, how to work safely with them, the appropriate protective equipment and clothing is used, and what to do in case it splashes on you or if it spills.
 Information on caustic materials and sodium hydroxide is available elsewhere in OSH Answers.

 - Dispose of the tank solutions, tank sludge, and rinse solutions in accordance with local environmental requirements.
 The solutions will contain lead and the sludge will contain zinc, copper, and lead.

 - Know and understand the hazards of exposure to lead in solder and how to work with it safely.